Last updated: 4 June 2019

-Nuffic (The Netherlands Organisation for International Cooperation in Higher Education) offers scholarships for training courses in The Netherlands.
+Nuffic, a Dutch non-profit organisation for internationalisation in education, offers scholarships for training courses in The Netherlands.
 These scholarships seek to develop and strengthen the skills, instincts, and abilities of professionals to enable their organisations and communities to succeed in an ever-changing world.

 The Nuffic programme is initiated and (almost) fully funded by the budget for development cooperation at the Dutch Ministry of Foreign Affairs.
 The Nuffic Scholarships at The Hague Academy (OKP, MSP and StuNed) will cover the tuition fee, return flights from an international airport to Amsterdam, insurance, accommodation and a small Daily Subsistence Allowance (DSA).

 There are 3 application deadlines per year.
 Information about the content of the training courses can be found via the following link.

 Scholarship applications will open 24th January 2019.
 The application deadline is 21st March 2019

 - Multilevel Water Governance (9 – 20 September 2019)

 - Local Economic Development (23 September – 4 October 2019)